klen-list/gmsv_network/README.md

 # :wrench: gmsv_network :gear:

+💪 All in one Garry's Mod binary module for x86 (x32) Linux/Windows dedicated server that provide access to various SourceEngine/GMOD methods and callbacks.
+Make your serverside lua scripts more optimized, powerfull and secure!
-A Garry's Mod binary serverside module that provide GLua access to basic server and client functions.
-Designed to replace the tracking of many events that require `gm_sourcenet` (which produces lua panic on many servers, corrupted message buffer reads, and decreased optimization).
-Currently under development.
+💡 Originally designed to replace the tracking of many events that require `gm_sourcenet` (which produces lua panic crashes, corrupted netchannel buffer read/write, and decreased optimization).
+🪛 Currently under development.
+Feel free to request any new lua bindings you need, I can probably add them!

 ## Available functions and hooks